Blue Box Recycling

 - No light bulbs or tubes -fluorescent or incandescent

-- Containers that held hazardous material (i.e. – pesticide, pool chemicals, antifreeze, motor oil, etc.)
+- No containers that held hazardous material (i.e. – pesticide, chemicals, antifreeze, motor oil, etc.)

-- Collected the first full work week in January, March, May, July and September; please check the calendar for actual dates.
+- Collected, at no extra charge, the first full work week in January, March, May, July and September – please check the calendar for actual dates.